junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — Placed on the House Calendar, Calendar No. 27.
 - 2019-06-10 — Reported (Amended) by the Committee on Rules.
 H. Rept.
 116-108.
 - 2019-06-10 — Reported (Amended) by the Committee on Rules.
 H. Rept.
 116-108.
+- 2019-06-11 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2019-06-11 — Considered under the provisions of rule H. Res.
+431. (consideration: CR H4411-4423)
+- 2019-06-11 — DEBATE - The House proceeded with one hour of debate on H. Res.
+430.
+- 2019-06-11 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2019-06-11 — House amendment offered
+- 2019-06-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-11 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2019-06-11 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 191 (Roll no. 247). (text: CR H4411)
+- 2019-06-11 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 191 (Roll no. 247).(text: CR H4411)
+- 2019-06-11 — Rule H. Res.
+431 passed House.
+- 2019-06-11 — Rule provides for consideration of H.R.
+2740 and H. Res.
+430. The resolution provides for one hour of debate on H.R.
+2740, under a structured rule.
+The resolution provides for one hour of debate on H.Res.
+430, under a closed rule.
+- 2019-06-11 — The previous question was ordered pursuant to the rule.